Pavan-Kumar-Adapala/RHCSA_Preparation/README.md

 After mount:

+mount <disk partition> /data

 sudo chmod -v 707 /data # its depended on the our usecase

 The real magic is:

 when you **umoumt** and try to access the /data, then you will get **permission error**.
-Automatically inherit the permissions depend on the mount status.
+Becuase, **Automatically inherit the permissions** depend on the mount status.

 sudo umount /data